samayala22/kz-gsi-socket/README.md

 ### Usage
 - Put `gamestate_integration_kz.cfg` in your `/csgo/cfg/` folder.
-- Run `kz-gsi-socket.exe`, if this is your first time you may need to allow access to firewall.
+- Run `kz-gsi-socket.exe`, if this is your first time you may need to allow access to firewall and accept the .NET framework installation popup.
 - Unzip `obs.zip` and add `index.html` to your streaming software as a browser source.

 If the gsi socket is working, you should see the KZ logo in the tray